How to repeat something in Python

 This is repetition 5

-The for loop offers a clean way to repeat an action a specific number of times.
-The key is the range(5) function, which generates a sequence of numbers from 0 to 4.
-This approach is efficient because it doesn't create an actual list in memory, making it perfect for a fixed number of iterations.
+The for loop is a concise way to repeat an action a specific number of times.
+The key to this operation is the range(5) function, which generates a sequence of numbers from 0 up to, but not including, 5.
+The loop then runs the indented code once for each number in that sequence.

 Basic repetition techniques

-Beyond the straightforward for loop, you can control repetition with conditional while loops, customized range() steps, or even the simple * operator.
+Building on the for loop, you can also control repetition based on conditions using while or create custom sequences with range() and the * operator.

 Using while loops for conditional repetition